-Metal-organic frameworks (MOFs) are crystalline extended structures assembled by the linkage of inorganic polynuclear clusters, termed secondary building units (SBUs), and organic linkers.
-For the last 15 years, the principles of reticular chemistry have guided the design of thousands of MOFs by rationalizing the combination of SBUs and organic linkers with variable extension points into predetermined topologies.1 Reticular chemistry provides control over the design of materials at a molecular level for a rich landscape of chemical compositions, structures, and sizable porosities for direct application in gas storage,2,3 separation,4-6 or catalysis.-,8 The rapid growth of the MOF field has built upon two main design strategies.
-The first, the isoreticular approach, is based on the reticulation of sizable organic linkers of the same geometry and connectivity.
-It makes it possible to control the metrics and functionality of a specific framework topology that is fixed by the structural information encoded in the inorganic SBU.
-The second, the SBU approach, is more general in conception, as it permits targeting multiple MOF topologies also amenable to isoreticular functionalization, by controlling the geometry and connection points of the two building units in the framework.
-The successful translation of these geometric design principles to the synthesis of binary MOFs relies on finding the experimental conditions that reproduce the structural information encoded in the two chemical building units targeted.
-This is not a problem for the organic linker, which will retain its geometry and connectivity in solution, but predicting the formation of persistent metal-oxo clusters under crystal growth formation conditions is not straightforward.
-The chemistry of SBUs intrinsic to archetypical families of MOFs such as $\left[\text{Cu}2(\text{H}2\text{O})2(\text{RCO}2)2\right]$ (HKUST), 12 [Cr3O-(H2O)3(RCO2)6] (MIL-100, MIL-101), 13,14 [Zn4O(RCO2)6] (MOF-5), and [Zr6O4(OH)4(RCO2)12] (UiO) is well understood and central to the thousands of works related to these materials published in the last years.
+Metal-Organic Frameworks (MOFs) are crystalline extended structures assembled by the linkage of inorganic polynuclear clusters, termed secondary building units (SBUs), and organic linkers.
+For the last 15 years, the principles of reticular chemistry have guided the design of thousands of MOFs by rationalising the combination of SBUs and organic linkers with variable extension points into predetermined topologies.1 Reticular chemistry provides control over the design of materials at a molecular level for a rich landscape of chemical compositions, structures and sizeable porosities of direct application in gas storage,^{2,3} separation^{4-6} or catalysis.^{7,8} The rapid growth of the MOF field has built upon two main design strategies.
+The first one, the isoreticular approach, is based on the reticulation of sizeable organic linkers of the same geometry and connectivity.
+It makes possible to control the metrics and functionality of a specific framework topology that is fixed by the structural information encoded in the inorganic SBU.9 The second one, the SBU approach, is more general in conception as it permits to target multiple MOF topologies also amenable to isoreticular functionalization, by controlling the geometry and connection points of the two building units in the framework.^{10,11} The successful translation of these geometric design principles to the synthesis of binary MOFs relies on finding the experimental conditions that reproduce the structural information encoded in the two chemical building units targeted.
+This is not a problem for the organic linker, that will retain geometry and connectivity in solution, but predicting the formation of persistent metal-oxo clusters under crystal growth forming conditions is not straightforward.
+The chemistry of SBUs intrinsic to archetypical families of MOFs like $[Cu_2(H_2O)2(RCO_2)2]$ (HKUST),12 $[Cr_3O(H_2O)3(RCO_2)6]$ (MIL-100, MIL-101),^{13,14} $[Zn_4O(RCO_2)6]$ (MOF-5)9 or $[Zr_6O_4(OH)4(RCO_2){12}]$ (UiO)15 is well understood and central to the thousands of works related to these materials published in the last years.